 I understand that emergencies happen; please contact me sooner, rather than later, if you find it difficult to keep up with your work, are falling behind in the class, or are having problems and difficulties of any kind.
-We are in a global pandemic and these are particularly difficult and scary times.
 I will work with you, and if I can't help you, will direct you to someone who can.
-There are LOTS of campus resources (both virtual and in-person) available; so do use them, and again, I will do my best to work with you on whatever you might be facing.
+There are LOTS of campus resources (both virtual and inperson) available; so do use them, and again, I will do my best to work with you on whatever you might be facing.
 However, I cannot help you if you do not let me know ahead of time, so please let me know beforehand, so that we can work something out.